-Nonaccrual loans decreased from \$22,613 at December 31, 2019, to \$21,969 at March 31, 2020.
+Nonaccrual loans decreased from \$22,613 at December 31, 2019, to \$15,368 at June 30, 2020.
 This decrease is primarily the result of transfers of loan volume to nonaccrual being less than regular payments made on nonaccrual loans and nonaccrual loans liquidated or reinstated back to accrual status.

 Association management maintains an allowance for loan losses in an amount considered sufficient to absorb probable losses in the loan portfolio based on current and expected future conditions.
-The allowance for loan losses at March 31, 2020, was \$8,916, compared to \$7,595 at December 31, 2019, and was considered by management to be adequate to cover probable losses.
+The allowance for loan losses at June 30, 2020, was \$9,021, compared to \$7,595 at December 31, 2019, and was considered by management to be adequate to cover probable losses.
+The primary reason for the increase in allowance for loan losses is an increased level of general loan loss reserves, reflecting the elevated economic risk environment related to North Carolina's COVID-19-related pandemic response measures.